 David Whittlesey is the founder of the Bowdoinham Community Development Initiative (BCDI).
 David lived in Bowdoinham and taught at Mt.
 Ararat before leaving to work internationally until 2004 when he returned.
-He served on the Selectboard from 2009-2011 and 2012-2014 on the Comprehensive Planning Committee.
+He served on the Bowdoinham Select Board from 2009-2011 and on the Comprehensive Planning Committee from 2012-2014.
 David also volunteers at Bay Day and does water quality testing for Friends of Merrymeeting Bay.
 David and his family live in Bowdoinham.

 Karen Parker is the Executive Director for Mid Coast Hunger Prevention Program.
 Her passion is finding innovative ways to increase access to healthy food for all.
 She received her undergraduate degree from the University of Connecticut.
 In 2007, she received her MBA from Southern New Hampshire University and in 2011 a Masters in Organizational Leadership.
 Karen resides in Brunswick with her husband and son.
 In her spare time she loves to hike and watch her son play baseball.